-SAFETY TIPS 2023 Hurricane Preparedness & Tornado Awareness
+SAFETY TIPS 2024 Hurricane Preparedness & Tornado Awareness

 The Hurricane Season runs from 1 Jun to 30 Nov.
 Hurricanes are among nature's most powerful and destructive phenomena.
-Regardless of where hurricanes land, they always come with powerful winds, heavy rainfall, and flooding which can cause significant harm to life and damage property.
-If you haven't yet prepared for hurricane season, now is the time to do so.
-The following tips are offered to help keep you safe and be well-prepared:
+Regardless of where hurricanes land, they generally involve powerful winds, heavy rainfall, and flooding.
+If you have not yet prepared for hurricane season, now is the time to do so.
+The following tips are offered to help keep you safe and well-prepared: